commercialhaskell/stack/doc/yaml_configuration.md

 ~~~

 GHC's command line options are _order-dependent_ and evaluated from left to
 right.
-Later options can override earlier options.
-Stack applies options (as
+Later options can override the effect of earlier ones.
+Stack applies
-applicable) in the order of `$everything`, `$locals`, `$targets`, and then those
+options (as applicable) in the order of `$everything`, `$locals`, `$targets`,
-for the named package.
-Any existing GHC command line options of a package are
+and then those for the named package.
+Any GHC command line options for a package
-applied after those specified in Stack's YAML configuration.
+specified at Stack's command line are applied after those specified in Stack's
+YAML configuration files.

 Since Stack 1.6.1, setting a GHC options for a specific package will
 automatically promote it to a local package (much like setting a custom package